2023-2024 undergraduate registration

 - Choose courses and schedules that work best for you and meet your program requirements.

 - Information on how to troubleshoot common registration issues can be found here.
 If students attending St. John’s Campus are experiencing problems while registering, they may contact the Registrar's Office at (709) 864-4445 or email firstname.lastname@example.org.

 - Space is reserved in all online BUSI core courses to allow BBA, Business One and B.Comm.students priority registration.
 The B.Comm.(Co-op.) program is designed to be intensive and in-person with a cohort that learns together at St. John’s Campus.
 The BBA and B.Comm. provides a more flexible program, enabling students to study from afar.
 B.Comm.(Co-op.) students should register for in-person core courses before exploring online options.

-Fall registration opens on July 11.
-The University Diary contains the official listing of all academic dates and deadlines for the 2023-2024 academic year.
+Winter registration begins on Nov.
+6. The University Diary contains the official listing of all academic dates and deadlines for the 2023-2024 academic year.

 Students should use program worksheets as a tracking and planning tool.
 Students should be familiar with graduation requirements, found in the University Calendar, to ensure they are met by the time of applying to graduate.
 For pre-2022 B.Comm.(Co-op.) or BBA calendar regulations, click here.
 For post-2022 B.Comm. or B.Comm.(Co-op.) calendar regulations click here.